Four Orthodontic Problems Best Corrected Early

 Protruding Teeth

-The first step toward correcting ther early is identifying poor oral habits that may cause teeth to protrude, such as:
+The first step toward correcting this early is identifying poor oral habits that may cause teeth to protrude, such as:

 • Sucking the thumb or fingers